-For an unattended upgrade, the msiexec.exe /i SysMgmt.msi /qb command accesses the DVD to accept the software license agreement and upgrades all the required Server Administrator features on selected remote systems.
+For an unattended upgrade, the msiexec.exe /i SysMgmt.msi /qn command accesses the DVD to accept the software license agreement and upgrades all the required Server Administrator features on selected remote systems.
 All major user settings are retained during an unattended upgrade.

-- NOTE: It is not possible to upgrade from a 32-bit to a 64-bit systems Management software on a 64-bit operating system. - 1.
-Insert the Systems Management Tools and Documentation DVD into the system's DVD drive.
-The autorun menu is displayed. - 2.
-Select Server Administrator and click Install.
+NOTE: It is not possible to upgrade from a 32-bit to a 64-bit systems Management software on a 64-bit operating system.

+1. Insert the Systems Management Tools and Documentation DVD into the system's DVD drive.
+The autorun menu is displayed.

+2. Select Server Administrator and click Install.

-If the autorun program does not start automatically, go to the ${\tt SYSMGMT\backslash srvadmin\backslash windows}$ directory on the DVD, and run the setup.exe file.
+If the autorun program does not start automatically, go to the SYSMGMT\srvadmin\windows directory on the DVD, and run the setup.exe file.